greim/Backbone-Subscriptions/readme.md

       handleMessage: function(message){ ... }
     });

-The above shows an example of making a view respond to cross-window communication messages, which originate at the global level.
+The above shows an example of making a view respond to cross-window communication messages originating at the `window` level.
 Similar use cases might include subscribing to page visibility or focus changes, device orientation changes, window resize, incoming data from websockets, window scroll, local storage mutations, etc.

 ## Key concepts

 The key concept of Backbone subscriptions—and what differentiates if from similar libraries—is its DOM-orientedness.
-No internal reference map or list is kept of which view instances subscribe to which events.
+No internal reference map or list is kept of which view instances subscribe to which channels.
 Rather, subscribing view instances are lazily discovered at publish-time via the DOM.

-This means that only views present in the document are capable of receiving updates from a channel.
 The browser's native DOM access methods are used to do this performantly. `getElementsByClassName()` is used if possible, falling back to `querySelectorAll()`.

+This creates three benefits:

+ 1. Only views present in the document are capable of receiving updates from a channel.
-This also means that views are naturally garbage collected as sections of the DOM are removed or overwritten, *eliminating the need for the programmer to manually unsubscribe from channels or write any other cleanup code*.
-Finally, this approach allows the implementation to remain short and clean.
+ 2. Views are naturally garbage collected as sections of the DOM are overwritten, eliminating the need to manually unsubscribe from channels or write any other cleanup code.
+ 3. It allows the implementation to be short and clean.

 ## API